 Here are seven facts about delirium tremens that you might not know.

 - Delirium tremens can be fatal.

 Experts say that DTs cause death in 1-15% of people, even with medical intervention.
 If no medical treatment is provided, death rates go up to 15-40%.
 Even though benzodiazepines carry their own set of risks, they are sometimes needed to treat serious alcohol withdrawal symptoms.

 - DTs are most common in heavy drinkers but can be caused by other factors.

 Heavy drinkers who abruptly stop drinking are most at risk for DTs.
 The National Institute of Health reports that people most likely to develop delirium tremens are those who drink 7 to 8 pints of beer, 1 pint of liquor or 4 to 5 pints of wine every day for several months.
 However, the condition can also be caused by a head injury, illness or infection – though this is rare.

 In many cases, the symptoms of delirium tremens occur within the first few days after the person’s last drink.
 Days four and five are usually the worst.
 But, symptoms can also appear a week or later.
 It’s important not to rule out the possibility of DTs after only a couple of days in an Arizona treatment center.

 - Hallucinations and seizures are symptoms of DTs.

-People who stop drinking abruptly can send their body into shock, causing hallucinations and seizures.
+People who stop drinking abruptly can send their bodies into shock, causing hallucinations and seizures.
 Sadly, they can be deadly.
 These symptoms are most likely to occur 12 to 48 hours from the last drink.
 Medical intervention can help prevent and treat these symptoms.
-Another possible complication is formication, which is the sensation of insects crawling on the skin.
+Another possible complication is fornication, which is the sensation of insects crawling on the skin.